MaHeNow/serious-endless-runner/DevDiary.md

 ### Additional Stuff for Task 2

 The very last task of the assignment is to extend the game with extra features.
-One cool visual feature we wanted to add was a parallax background.
-The jungle asset pack provides a nice set 5 different background layers which can be used for a parallax effect.
+One visual feature we wanted to add was a parallax background.
+The Jungle Pack provides a set 5 different background layers which can be used for a parallax effect.

 We began by creating the individual layers of the background.
 The `Wrap Mode` of each layer texture was set to "Repeat" in the inspector.
 Next, we created a game object with a sprite renderer for each layer.
 We set the `Draw Mode` to "Tiled" and increased the width to 200 units.
-This way, each layer would repeat to the left and right for a sufficient distance.
+This way, each layer would repeat to the left and right for a sufficiently long distance.
 Afterwards, each layer received the `ParallaxLayer.cs` script:

 ```cs
 public class ParallaxLayer : MonoBehaviour